Shared Rural Network

 Are the procurements under public- or private-sector procurement rules?

-The procurements will be run using guidelines and processes detailed in the Public Contracts Regulations 2015 (“PCR15”) or as amended by the UK after the 1st January 2021.
+The procurements will be run using guidelines and processes detailed in the Public Contracts Regulations 2015 (“PCR15”) or as amended by the UK later in 2024.

 What is the expected spend (value) of these procurements?